mdoraz/mdoraz/README.md

 - I'm studing Computer and Automation Science at Università Politecnica delle Marche (UNIVPM).
 - Until now I've got in touch with C++, Java, Python and a little bit of Matlab.

-I'm really excited of this new adventure, who knows where it'll take me!⚡
+I'm really excited of this new adventure, who knows where it is gonna take me!⚡

 <!--
 **mdoraz/mdoraz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.